MotionCrafter: Dense Geometry and Motion Reconstruction with a 4D VAE: Introduction

 Another challenge of this task is the lack of large-scale in-the-wild datasets with dense geometry and motion.
 Following recent trends in leveraging pre-trained generative models for 3D~\cite{ke2024repurposing,lu2025matrix3d,jiang2025geo4d}, we do not train our model from scratch but start from a pre-trained video generator~\cite{blattmann2023stable}.
-This strategy significantly alleviates the data scarcity issue, as the generator is trained on large-scale visual data.
+This strategy significantly alleviates the data scarcity issue, as the generator is trained on billions of visual data.
 Moreover, the video generator inherently models spatiotemporal consistency across multiple frames, making it well-suited for capturing long-term motion correspondence.
-While Geo4D~\cite{jiang2025geo4d} has explored leveraging video generators~\cite{blattmann2023stable,xu2025geometrycrafter} for 4D reconstruction, it only output \emph{independent} point maps for each frame, without modeling of dense motion.
+While Geo4D~\cite{jiang2025geo4d} has explored leveraging video generators~\cite{blattmann2023stable,xu2025geometrycrafter} for 4D reconstruction, it only outputs \emph{independent} point maps for each frame, without modeling dense motion across these points.

 In this work, we take a further step towards jointly modeling dense geometry and motion.
-We do so by encoding the unified 4D representation that combines both point maps and scene flows into a compact latent space, Without the need to build cost volumes~\cite{teed2021raft} or establish dense correspondence~\cite{sucar2025dynamic} in pixel space, this integrated representation efficiently transfers the strong priors of the video generator to the task of dense 4D geometry and motion reconstruction.
+We do so by encoding a unified 4D representation, combining point maps and scene flows, into a compact latent space.
+Without the need to build cost volumes~\cite{teed2021raft} or establish dense correspondence~\cite{sucar2025dynamic} in pixel space, this integrated representation efficiently transfers the strong priors of the video generator to dense 4D geometry and motion reconstruction.

-Moreover, we show that it is unnecessary to strictly align the 4D data value range with the original range in the VAE of the Diffusion model.
-While it is widely believed that maintaining such alignment is crucial for leveraging the pre-trained priors, even if for 3D geometry~\cite{ke2024repurposing,zhang2024world,lu2025matrix3d,jiang2025geo4d} whose distribution differs significantly from natural images---our findings suggest otherwise.
-In our case, we adopt the canonical normalization for point maps, i.e., centering the 3D coordinates and scaling them based on the scene's mean scale.
-Despite the misalignment with the original RGB distribution in the VAE, we demonstrate that our \method can still achieve strong generalization and accurate 4D reconstruction and motion estimation.
-This finding challenges conventional beliefs and opens new possibilities for geometric diffusion models.
+Moreover, we show that it is not necessary to strictly align the value range of 4D data to that of the original VAE in the diffusion model.
+It is commonly believed that such alignment is essential for effectively leveraging pre-trained priors, even for 3D geometry~\cite{ke2024repurposing,zhang2024world,lu2025matrix3d,jiang2025geo4d}, whose distribution differs substantially from that of natural images.
+Our results, however, suggest otherwise.
+Specifically, we adopt the canonical normalization for point maps, \ie, centering the 3D coordinates and scaling them according to the scene's mean scale.
+Despite this misalignment with the original RGB distribution in the VAE, \method{} still achieves strong generalization and accurate 4D reconstruction and motion estimation.
+This finding challenges conventional beliefs and opens up new possibilities for leveraging diffusion models for geometric tasks.